PacktPublishing/Containers-for-Developers-Handbook/Chapter7/Readme.md

 # Chapter 7 Labs

 The following labs will help you deploy a simple demo application on top a Docker Swarm cluster to review the most important features provided by this container orchestrator.
-The code for the labs is available in this book’s Github repository in https://github.com/ PacktPublishing /Docker-for-Developers-Handbook.git.
+The code for the labs is available in this book’s Github repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
 Ensure you have the latest revision available by simply executing git clone https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git to download all its content or git pull if you already downloaded the repository before.
 Additional labs are usually included in GitHub.

 All commands and content used in these labs will be located inside Docker-for-Developers-Handbook/Chapter7 directory.